Use the Microsoft Search API to query data

 - message and event are sorted by date.

-- All SharePoint, OneDrive and connector types are sorted by relevance.
+- All SharePoint, OneDrive, person and connector types are sorted by relevance.

 The query method lets you customize the search order by specifying the sortProperties on the